anudeepsinghpatelgithub/cypress-test/README.md

 2. `cd cypress-test`
 3. `npm install`
 4. For headless mode: `num run test:ci`
-5. for now mode run `num run test`
+5. with browser mode run `num run test` and select the cypress window and run all tests.

 ## Reports: